paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

     (i) is constructed or used to transmit radio energy or that is constructed or used for the primary purpose of supporting antennas to transmit or receive radio energy (or both), and any antennas and other appurtenances mounted on the structure, from the time construction of the supporting structure begins until such time as the supporting structure is dismantled; and

-    (ii) for which notification is required to be made to the Federal Aviation Administration pursuant to processes already established under this title; and
+    (ii) for which notification is required to be made to the Federal Aviation Administration pursuant to processes already established by law; and

   (B) does not include—